-As the temperatures begin to drop and October approaches, the feeling of fall is right around the corner.
+As the temperatures begin to drop and the summer season winds down, the feeling of fall is right around the corner.
 The Smoky Mountains are the perfect place to visit this time of year, mostly because of the beautiful colors the leaves turn during autumn.
 No matter what part of the Smokies you are visiting, there are great places to get the best views of the amazing scenery.
 Here is the ultimate guide to the best places to see fall colors in the Smoky Mountains:

 Fall in the Smoky Mountains is one of the most beautiful times of the year.
 This is when the air begins to cool off a little and visitors from all across the country come to witness the Smoky Mountains fall foliage transform from deep greens to vibrant shades of red, yellow, and orange.